Centre Director: Professor Jeffrey W Pollard

 - Role of mononuclear phagocytes in modulating immune rejection of tumours

-- Role of macrophage WNT’s in tissue regeneration and repair
+- Role of macrophage WNT’s in tissue regeneration, repair and cancer

 - Role of macrophages in development